ppreshant/ubuntu-wifi-troibleshooting/Ubuntu-wifi-troubleshoot.md

 - quick commands to check network status,
   - shows network hardware details `sudo lshw -C network` [askubuntu](https://askubuntu.com/questions/1347951/wireless-adapter-unclaimed-after-update-and-reboot)
-  - network related again `sudo rfkill list all`
+  - Shows if network is hardblocked: `sudo rfkill list all`
   - shows the network hardware details `lspci -nnk | grep -A2 0280` | `lspci` shows all the hardware connected
   - restart kernel configuration - `sudo service network-manager restart`
 - others
   - check kernel version `uname -r`
   - Check firmware version `sudo dmidecode | more` or `apt list | grep linux-firmware` [r/Ubuntu](https://www.reddit.com/r/Ubuntu/comments/ag65on/how_to_check_the_version_number_of_linuxfirmware/)
+  - check BIOS version `sudo dmidecode -s bios-version`
+  - list all installed kernels - `apt list | grep linux-image | grep installed`
+  - (too long list) You can see a full list of available kernels with `apt list linux-image*`

 - more commands
   > If your wireless has worked on this install before, and you want to troubleshoot a connection:
       - nm-tool will give you a report on the state of your network manager and any attached devices.